vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 ```

 :::warning Experimental Feature
-Ref transform is currently an experimental feature.
-It is disabled by default and requires [explicit opt-in](https://github.com/vuejs/rfcs/blob/ref-sugar-2/active-rfcs/0000-ref-sugar.md#enabling-the-macros).
+Reactivity transform is currently an experimental feature.
+It is disabled by default and requires [explicit opt-in](https://github.com/vuejs/rfcs/blob/reactivity-transform/active-rfcs/0000-reactivity-transform.md#enabling-the-macros).
 It may also change before being finalized.
 More details can be found in its [proposal and discussion on GitHub](https://github.com/vuejs/rfcs/discussions/369).
 :::

 </div>